-In 2015, in nominal terms, the Turkish Lira depreciated against the U.S. dollar by 25.4% compared to yearend 2014; however, on a real basis, based upon the CPI-based real effective exchange rate, there was only a 6.9% real depreciation compared to year-end 2014.
-In particular, the value of the Turkish Lira depreciated against major currencies in 2015 largely due to the increased risk perception in global markets regarding the market's expectation of U.S. Federal Reserve's increase of the U.S. federal funds rate and the uncertainty resulting from the general elections in Turkey held on 7 June 2015 and 1 November 2015 and other political events described above.
+In 2015, in nominal terms, the Turkish Lira depreciated against the U.S. dollar by 25.4% compared to year-end 2014; however, on a real basis, based upon the CPI-based real effective exchange rate, there was only a 6.9% real depreciation compared to year-end 2014.
+In particular, the value of the Turkish Lira depreciated against major currencies in 2015 largely due to the increased risk perception in global markets regarding the market's expectation of U.S. Federal Reserve's increase of the U.S. federal funds rate and the uncertainty resulting from the general elections in Turkey and other political events described above.
 Against these developments, the Central Bank prepared a roadmap to react to a possible rate hike by the U.S. Federal Reserve.
 The roadmap, which has as its base case a normalisation process by the U.S. Federal Reserve, proposes the implementation of tight liquidity for the Turkish Lira, a balanced foreign exchange liquidity and financial sector policies that are supportive of a tighter monetary policy.
 In December 2015, the U.S. Federal Reserve raised the U.S. federal funds rate by 0.25%.
-While the impact of such increase (and any future rate increases) is uncertain, this initial step towards normalisation reduced some volatility, permitting the Turkish Lira and certain other emerging market currencies to appreciate.
-In the first two months of 2016, the Turkish Lira appreciated against the U.S. dollar by 1.50%.
-In this context, instead of responding to the U.S. Federal Reserve's actions by changing the interest rates and implementing the roadmap, the Central Bank tightened further the liquidity of the Turkish Lira.
-Having declined to 7.62% in March 2015, the Central Bank's average funding rate increased initially to 8.34% in April 2015 and then climbed to 8.81% as of the end of 2015.
-The Central Bank's average funding rate further increased to 9.14% in February 2016, but then subsequently decreased to below 9% in March due to the U.S. Federal Reserve's dovish stance in its March 2016 meeting.
+This initial step towards normalisation reduced some volatility, permitting the Turkish Lira and certain other emerging market currencies to appreciate.
+In the first three months of 2016, the Turkish Lira appreciated against the U.S. dollar by 3.2%.
+In this context, instead of responding to the U.S. Federal Reserve's actions by changing interest rates and implementing the roadmap, the Central Bank tightened further the liquidity of the Turkish Lira.
+Having declined to 7.6% in March 2015, the Central Bank's average funding rate increased initially to 8.3% in April 2015 and then climbed to 8.8% as of the end of 2015.
+The Central Bank's average funding rate further increased to 9.1% in February 2016, but then subsequently decreased to below 9.0% in March due to the U.S. Federal Reserve's dovish stance in its March 2016 meeting.
+The Central Bank's average funding rate was 8.3% as of 30 December 2016.